-- (a) An employee who has completed three (3) months of service; no less that fourteen (14) days' notice; - (b) An employee who has completed one (1) year of service but less than three (3) years of service; no less than fourteen days' notice. - (c) An employee who has completed three (3) years of service or more; no less than twenty one (21) days' notice' plus one (1) additional week per year of service to a maximum of eight (8) weeks.
+- (a) An employee who has completed three (3) months' of service; no less than fourteen (14) days' notice; - (b) An employee who has completed one (1) year of service but less than three (3) years' of service; no less than fourteen (14) days' notice; - (c) An employee who has completed three (3) years of service or more; no less than twenty one (21) days' notice plus one (1) additional week per year of service to a maximum of eight (8) weeks. - (d) A reduction or an increase in the normal hours of work of a regular employee shall be considered a layoff.

-16.03 The Employer will layoff employees in reverse order of seniority within the classification provided those retained have the certificates of qualifications (if required) and the ability to do the work.
+16.06 The Employer will lay off employees in reverse order of seniority within the classification provided those retained have the certificates of qualifications (if required) and the ability to do the work.
 Where permissible, the equivalent of certificates of qualifications will be considered.